Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Red yeast rice supplements don't list their amounts of lovastatin, so there's no way for you to know what's really in these supplements.
 ConsumerLab.com tested them, providing you with invaluable, head-to-head comparisons.
 This is a must-see report for anyone using or interested in red yeast rice.
 Results of an earlier report on red yeast rice by ConsumerLab.com were deemed so important to the medical community that they were published in the prestigious Annals of Internal Medicine.
 Our latest red yeast rice results may be even more important!

 You must be a member to get the full test results for nine red yeast rice supplements along with ConsumerLab.com's recommendations.

 In this comprehensive report, you'll discover:

-How much cholesterol-lowering lovastatin and related compounds are in each product
+How much cholesterol-lowering lovastatin is in each product

 Which products are most similar to those shown to work in clinical trials